 All of the recipients were sent the Summary of the Draft Resource Protection Study/ Environmental Impact Statement.
 In addition, printed copies of the full document, and/or electronic versions on CD, were sent to some recipients such as government agencies and officials.
-In addition, the full document can be accessed on the Internet at http://parkplanning.nps.gov, and at local libraries.
+In addition, the full document could be seen on the Internet at http://parkplanning.nps.gov/cure, and at local libraries.